-An employee who is returning to work for the beginning of the new school year after extended leave must notify the Division of Human Resources & Talent Management in writing of his/her intention to return for the following school year.
+An employee who is returning to work for the beginning of the new school year after extended leave must notify the Division of Human Resources in writing of his/her intention to return for the following school year.
 Every effort will be made to place an employee in the field held prior to the leave and at the location where the employee worked prior to the leave.

 Such placement will depend on the availability of openings.
 Gwinnett County Board of Education Policy states that an employee "shall be entitled to return to active employment upon written request for reassignment and contingent upon a vacancy in the field in which he/she was employed when the leave was granted."
-Employees who have been on an extended leave without pay, and did not participate in the annual benefits Open Enrollment process, will be contacted by the Leave Administration Office regarding the process for making benefit election changes.
-When returning from disability leave, the employee must submit to the Leave Administration Office and supervisor a release to work statement from the health care provider stating that the employee is able to perform the essential functions of the job.
-If an employee is released with work restrictions, the work restrictions must be approved by an HR Staffing Director and Principal/Program Manager.
+Employees who have been on a leave without pay, not paying direct for benefits, and did not participate in the annual benefits Open Enrollment process, will be contacted by the Benefits and Leave Administration Office regarding the process for making benefit election changes as allowed by the State Health Benefit Plan and GCPS plan document.

+When returning from disability leave, the employee must submit to the Benefits and Leave Administration Office and supervisor a release to work statement from the health care provider stating that the employee is able to perform the essential functions of the job.
+If an employee is released with work restrictions, the work restrictions must be approved by an HR Talent Management Director and Principal/Program Manager.